Arnost55/project-HelpeX/README.md

 ---

-> Built to make home infrastructure effortless.
+> Built for homelabbers who want an AI that actually knows their infrastructure.